 Arcing downward, to darker, cooler water.

 John P. Joyce is a name that would not be familiar to most people around the world, and even in his native Ireland.
-Born in County Galway in 1839, Joyce was a pioneer in the development of professional…Continue
+Born in County Galway in 1839, Joyce was a pioneer in the development of professional baseball in the United States, and specifically in Ohio.
+Along with Harry…Continue

 Never since the glory days of gladiators has there been so much interest in hand-to-hand combat.
-It hasn’t happened overnight, it is rare that an overnight sensation actually happens overnight, but Mixed Martial Arts…Continue
+It hasn’t happened overnight, it is rare that an overnight sensation actually happens overnight, but Mixed Martial Arts (MMA) has passed the point of being a niche sport and is now…Continue

 Those attending the Irish Cultural Society meeting in the Garden City Library on September 10, 2014 now know how baseball got its term “pinch hitter.”
 When John McGraw was asked why he signed the over-the-hill player Mike (Turkey Mike) Donlon to the team, McGraw explained that Turkey Mike was good in a…Continue